-Ms. Foss entered into an employment agreement with the Corporation on August 8th, 2013.
-Her annual base salary is \$210,000.00 per annum, subject to increase based on certain performance milestones, and an annual cash bonus potential of 50% of her salary.
-Ms. Foss is prohibited from competing with the Corporation and/or soliciting employees of the Corporation for a period of 12 months following the termination of her employment with the Corporation.
+Ms. Foss entered into an employment agreement with the Corporation on August 8, 2013.
+Her annual base salary was \$210,000.00 per annum, subject to increase based on certain performance milestones, and an annual cash bonus potential of 50% of her salary.
+Ms. Foss resigned and her employment agreement with the Corporation was terminated as of October 2, 2014.
+Ms. Foss is prohibited from competing with the Corporation and/or soliciting employees of the Corporation for a period of 12 months following the termination of her employment with the Corporation, concluding on October 2, 2015.